YeoLab/metadata-db/README.md

 - Deploying uncommited code in case you just want to test:
     - Add changes with ```git add```
     - ```eb deploy --staged``` (this deploys staged changes as opposed to committed ones)
+    - Sometimes you may need to include the environment name as well: ```eb deploy metadata-db-test --staged```
 # Issues/troubleshooting
 ##### "Incorrect application version found on all instances.
 Expected version..."
 [stackoverflow response](https://stackoverflow.com/questions/37104699/aws-eb-error-incorrect-application-version-found-on-all-instances)